utopia-foss/utopia/README.md

 ## Utopia Documentation
 This Readme only covers the basics.
-For all further documentation, guides, model descriptions etc., you can find more information in the documentation.
-It is highly recommended to do this.
+For all further documentation, tutorials, guides, model descriptions, and more, have a look into the documentation.
+It is _highly_ recommended to do this.

-Utopia builds a documentation with [Sphinx](http://www.sphinx-doc.org/en/master/index.html), including all relevant information for the every-day user.
+Utopia builds a documentation with [Sphinx](http://www.sphinx-doc.org/en/master/index.html), including all relevant information for the every-day user as well as developers.
 Additionally, a C++ code documentation is built by Doxygen.
 To build the docs locally, navigate to the `utopia/build-cmake` directory and execute

     make doc

-The user documentation will be located at `utopia/build-cmake/doc/html/`, and the Doxygen documentation at `utopia/build-cmake/doc/doxygen/html/`.
+The user documentation will then be located at `utopia/build-cmake/doc/html/`, and the Doxygen documentation at `utopia/build-cmake/doc/doxygen/html/`.
 Open the respective `index.html` files to browse the documentation.

+For first-time users, it is recommended to check out the tutorial there.

 ## Quickstart